My professional journey

 The move into theology was gradual and it was two years before I was ready to accept the idea of retraining.
 As many will know, returning to education as an adult involves both sacrifice and reward.
 I relinquished career progression, recognition, and financial security.
 I gained seven years of uninterrupted thinking time.
 I uncovered a part of myself that loves to consider where truth comes from, thinks about how we can understand truth—but can too often block it—and ponders over ways truth finds practical expression in our lives.

-My dedication to business and people development did not leave me in these years.
+My interest in business and people development did not leave me in these years.
 Committed to the college community, I regularly undertook behind-the-scenes activities alongside my research.
-I did not seek recognition for the things I did, but it was recognized that they helped to grow and realign people in the institution and the institution itself.
+I did not seek recognition for the things I did but others recognised that they helped to grow and realign people in the institution and the institution itself.

 As I have discovered, when skills are a natural part of who we are, they will keep emerging in the different spaces we occupy throughout our lives.

 Now I am a coach.
-I am also an academic.
+I am also a theologian.
 I have a business background.
 Three separate-yet-connecting professional spaces unique and special to me.

 For years I thought I was walking along a straight path when I was, in fact, walking in one big, life-enriching full-circle.
 Coaching helped me to see this.